green-ecolution/green-ecolution/pkg/client/docs/Sensor.md

 ### NewSensor

-`func NewSensor(createdAt string, id string, latestData SensorData, latitude float32, longitude float32, provider string, status SensorStatus, updatedAt string, ) *Sensor`
+`func NewSensor(createdAt string, id string, latestData SensorData, latitude float32, longitude float32, status SensorStatus, updatedAt string, ) *Sensor`

 NewSensor instantiates a new Sensor object
 This constructor will assign default values to properties that have it defined,